tanishqkancharla/moonrise-tk/Notes/Building an Electron app in SwiftUI.md

 Luckily I found the SwiftWASM project.
 Ideally, what I'm trying to get working is compile SwiftUI to WASM which can then be used in an Electron app.
 I feel like I'm thinking of such bold ideas with having basically zero experience in WASM and Electron and only a little experience with Swift, but if this works, this could honestly be a game-changer.

+I'm thinking of approaching it differently first and build using Electron and Prosemirror.